opendxl/opendxl-tie-client-python/README.md

 # opendxl-tie-client-python
-OpenDXL Client for McAfee Threat Intelligence Exchange (TIE)
+McAfee Threat Intelligence Exchange (TIE) client library for use with the OpenDXL Python Client